Killing & Dying for Americas Addiction

 If they choose to take a side then they and their families will be targets for rival cartels, if they choose to stay neutral they are targeted for not being cooperative or being suspected of working for rival cartels.
 Then they are also accountable to the law, state and federal…

-One of the issues that most people outside of Mexico don’t comprehend is the power and influence of the drug Cartels, not only are they very well armed but also very well politically connected.
+One of the issues that most people outside of Mexico don’t comprehend is the power and influence of the drug Cartels that are supplying drugs to satisfy Americas addiction, not only are they very well armed but also very well politically connected.
 At a basic level if people do not cooperate they are killed, their family members are killed.
 There are parts of Mexico where the Cartels are the law enforcement, and what municipal, state and federal forces are in the areas are outmanned and outgunned.

 Guanajuato had a very good police academy and spent money on training their officers and trying to get them adequate weaponry, this a lot more than some states even attempt.
 The vast majority of police officers are not allowed to even take their service pistols home and carry off duty, so how can they protect themselves and their families when the Narcos come to ask for a favor?

 The Mexican police I have worked with, many of whom I class as friends today, are far from the Hollywood stereotypes, they are very diligent men and women that work and train to the best of their abilities.
 Many a time they have gone willingly into situations that their critics north of the border can talk and dream about while sipping their Latte’s, but cannot even begin to comprehend.